-Summer MFA Residencies
+Summer MFA Residency

-Open to writers actively enrolled in MFA programs in NYC, the summer MFA residency gives six writers full-time access to Paragraph Union Square and Brooklyn.
+Open to writers actively enrolled in certain MFA programs in NYC*, the summer MFA residency gives six writers full-time access to Paragraph Union Square and Brooklyn.
 (Note: if you're actively enrolled in an MFA program, we'll waive the initiation fee for new memberships.)